MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile/create-service-report.md

 ## Create your custom report

-1. Download the sample [reporting Power Apps Component Framework control](https://aka.ms/fsmreporting-pcf) source code.
+1. Download the sample [reporting Power Apps component framework control](https://aka.ms/fsmreporting-pcf) source code.
-1. Edit the sample reporting Power Apps Component Framework control.
+1. Edit the sample reporting Power Apps component framework control.
 Modify this control to change layout, add branding, updated data, or other updates necessary to meet your reporting requirements.
 1. Rename the report to something descriptive for your organization by updating the report name in ```ControlManifest``` and ```index.ts```.
 Refer to the ```ReadMe.pdf``` included with the sample source code for more details on making customizations.
-1. Import the modified Power Apps Component Framework control into your environment.
+1. Import the modified Power Apps component framework control into your environment.
 For more information, see [Steps to import a PCF control](/power-apps/developer/component-framework/import-custom-controls).
-1. Update customizations to point to your new Power Apps Component Framework template.
+1. Update customizations to point to your new Power Apps component framework template.
 Edit the *ReportView* form for the *Bookable Resource Booking* table to enable the report.

 > [!NOTE]
 > The Power Apps Component Framework Report control includes resource files for multiple languages but only declares English (1033).
 For other languages, update the ControlManifest to declare the desired language for localization.